We may earn money or other compensation from the companies or products mentioned in this post.

 - Favorite hotel with free breakfast is absolutely Holiday Inn Express and Suites

-- Favorite off-site hotel pool is Howard Johnson
+- Favorite hotel pool is a toss up, but here’s my favorites

 - Favorite budget hotel is no doubt the Anaheim Hotel

-- Favorite hotel with family suites is a toss up between Grand Legacy and Springhill Suites
+- Favorite hotel with family suite is Cambria Water Park or Springhill Suites

 How Much Does it Cost to drive or fly to Disneyland?